Time-Critical Adversarial Influence Blocking Maximization: Theoretical Analysis

-In the context of IM and IBM problems, monotonicity and submodularity emerge as two salient properties.
-Obviously, the addition of a positive seed never increases the spread of negative influence, thereby confirming the monotonicity of $\sigma^-_\tau$.
-Furthermore, we conduct a rigorous analysis of the submodularity of $\sigma^-_\tau$ under three distinct tie-breaking rules, extending and refining the proof procedure by Budak et al.~\cite{budak2011limiting}.
+Monotonicity and submodularity of objective $\sigma^-_\tau$ are the basis for designing a solution with an approximation guarantee to TC-AIBM problem.
+It is evident that the addition of a positive seed never increases the spread of negative influence, thereby confirming the monotonicity of objective $\sigma^-_\tau$.

+In the following, we conduct a detailed theoretical analysis of the submodularity of $\sigma^-_\tau$ under three distinct tie-breaking rules.
+We begin with the definition of submodularity.